FOSSEE/sees/ult/session4.rst

 SciTE
 -----

-SciTE is a *source code* editor, that has a feel similar to the GUI text editors.
+SciTE is a *source code* editor, that has a feel similar to the commonly used GUI text editors.
 It has a wide range of features that are extremely useful for a programmer, editing code.
 Also it aims to keep configuration simple, and the user needs to edit a text file to configure SciTE to his/her liking.

 Opening, Saving, Editing files with SciTE is extremely simple and trivial.
 Knowledge of using a text editor will suffice.